Urban and Regional Studies (URS)

 The capstone course is a unique exploration of a complex topic in the metropolitan area.
 The course will guide students in a deep investigation of this topic, including fieldwork in the surrounding community.
 Directed readings and discussions will provide theoretical background, and students will develop their own research papers in relation to this theme.
 The goals of the course are for students to synthesize and apply learning from previous courses in urban studies, to investigate a compelling research question using appropriate methods, and to prepare for future careers in related fields.

 The internship offers students the opportunity to learn and apply concepts learned in Urban and Regional Studies coursework to real world settings in municipal and regional government offices, non-profit and community organizations, or businesses dedicated to design, development, or data.
 The student has 8-16 hours of unpaid work per week under the guidance of a faculty advisor.
 Primarily for junior or senior URS students or other qualified applicants.
-Up to 6 credits can be used to fulfill the community-based research requirement for urban and regional studies concentrators, with the approval of the URS director.
+Up to 8 credits can be used to fulfill the community-engaged learning requirement, with the approval of the URS director.
+(F, W, S).

 Prerequisite(s): URS 300